-Source: Authors based on MOFCOM, 2017 China's Statistical Bulletin of China's Outward Foreign Direct Investment, accessed July 2019.
+Source: Authors based on data from MOFCOM (2018), accessed July 2019.

-The five industries that account for 85% of China's OFDI stock in Africa are: construction (30%), mining (22%), financial services, manufacturing and leasing, and business services (Figure 3.11).
+The five industries that account for 85% of China's OFDI stock in Africa are: construction (30%), mining (22%), financial services, manufacturing and leasing, and business services (Table 3.5).
 Contrary to the perception that Chinese FDI in Africa is concentrated in natural resources, the data show diversification of FDI across different African industries.
 In fact, nearly 40% of Chinese total OFDI in the construction sector is in Africa.